insected/bobbae_gcp-wiki/Computer-Science.md

-## opensource computer science degree
+## Opensource computer science degree

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.

 https://github.com/ForrestKnight/open-source-cs

-## list of courses with video
+## List of courses with video

 Lectures and videos.